-The reason is simple: while repealing the estate tax might lead some people to save more, it also would lead the government to borrow more to offset the lost revenue.
+The reason is simple: while repealing the estate tax might lead some people - especially heirs who would receive even bigger inheritances otherwise - to work and save more, it also would lead the government to borrow more to offset the lost revenue.
 Government borrowing "soaks up" capital that would otherwise be available for investment in the economy.
 In the case of estate-tax repeal, the added government borrowing would more than outweigh any added private saving, leaving the economy no better off and quite possibly worse off.20